jamesdonoh/data-mining/report.md

 \caption{Workflow for vehicle type correlation matrix\label{vehicle-type-correlation}}
 \end{sidewaysfigure}

-The KNIME workflow *Vehicle type correlation matrix* produces a correlation matrix for vehicle types in accidents involving two vehicles.
+The KNIME workflow *Vehicle type correlation matrix* (Figure \ref{vehicle-type-correlation}) produces a correlation matrix for vehicle types in accidents involving two vehicles.
 In the resulting table, both the rows and columns represent a given vehicle type and the intersecting cell gives the number of accidents involving that combination of vehicles.
 This can be further visualised as a 'heat map' such as Figure \ref{vehicle-type-heatmap} in order to reveal possible patterns.
 Cells are highlighted in different shades of red depending on their value; the highlighting midpoint was set to the 85th percentile after some experimentation to produce the clearest differentiation between cells.
 Note that cells along the top diagonal need to have their values halved to avoid showing a double count; this is because of the way the Joiner and Pivoting nodes work.

 \begin{sidewaysfigure}
 \centering